stuartellis/multiform/README.md

 ## Usage

-Use Make to run the appropriate tasks.
+Use Make to run the appropriate commands.

-The *stacktools-build* target creates a Docker container image for the tools to use:
+Before you run other commands, use the *stacktools-build* target to create a Docker container image for the tools to use:

     make stacktools-build

-By default, the container is built for the same CPU architecture as the machine that the command is run on.
+By default, the tools container is built for the same CPU architecture as the machine that the command is run on.
 To build for another CPU architecture, override STACKTOOLS_TARGET_CPU_ARCH.
-For example, use arm64 for ARM:
+For example, specify *arm64* for ARM:

     make stacktools-build STACKTOOLS_TARGET_CPU_ARCH=arm64